What is Flow State? 3 Reasons You Need It as an Entrepreneur

 AKA “being in the zone” (which is the terminology I always heard), being in the flow state of mind is vital for me.
 It always has been.
 And I suspect many others out there appreciate it as well.
 And also know when it’s happening.

 But do you all embrace it?
 As a blogger, I have no choice in my opinion.
 You cannot force creativity.
+You can understand flow state and the reasons it is what entrepreneurs need.

 Photo by Jessica Delp on Unsplash